craftcms/cms/README.md

 * Optionally runs any unit tests found in Source/craft/app/tests/
 * Copies all files from Source/ into a build directory
 * Deletes some unneeded files and folders from the build directory
-* Compiles all Sass files within craft/app/resources/css/ and deletes them
-* Merges all Javascript files within craft/app/resources/js/classes/ into craft.js and deletes the classes/ folder
-* Optionally creates compressed versions of all Javascript files within craft/app/resources/js/ within a new js/compressed/ folder
-* Prepends header comments onto all Craft PHP and JS files
 * Parses all Craft PHP files for a few tokens (e.g. “@@@version@@@”)
 * Creates a list of all Craft classes that should be autoload-able, and saves it in craft/app/etc/config/common.php
 * Optionally copies the final craft/app/ folder to a destination of your choosing, and sets app/etc/console/yiic.php’s permissions to 777